 It is never easy, and I always thought that I was very fortunate.
 I found my success was in part the result of the talent I had to confer with every time I was thinking out loud about a problem or an opportunity.
 I was able to turn to my professionals, a great mix of smart attorneys and accountants.
 They provided exceptional “value-add” for my business.
 I turned to them for both their technical skills as well as their skills in dissecting complex business issues which provided real value-add.

-Just remember: Being an entrepreneur is not for the faint-hearted.
-Pick your professionals wisely since they could be great resources supporting you on your journey.
-You might find our e-book primer just what you need.
+Remember: Pick your professionals wisely since they could be great resources supporting you on your journey.
+On that subject, you might find our e-book primer is just what you need.
 Download it here:

-Curious if you need a better process for developing your entepreneurial venture.
-You might check our our 6-Step Process for Entrepreneurs.
+And for a better process for developing your entepreneurial venture, check our 6-Step Process for Entrepreneurs.

-To read more about finding some big ideas, take a look at these blogs:
+For more on finding big ideas, take a look at these blogs:

 From Observation to Innovation,